Monopoly isn't necessarily bad. In fact, sometimes it can be a good thing. A very good thing!

 Uncle Sam raped Ma Bell and killed her, but we all paid for his sins — correction, we're paying for his sins; it's unlikely the world will ever recover from such a tragic event.
 Don't be mistaken from the moral of this story: there are no monopolies worth saving nowadays like the Bell System.
 It's too late to learn from this lesson, yet it's still a lesson worth learning.
 The Bell System was truly an exceptional monopoly that brought America into times of prosperity.
 We were all better for it, and we are worse for its passing.

 AT&T was allowed to keep Bell Labs and Western Electric.
 But business was bad for the post-divestiture AT&T. In the 1990s, it sold off Western Electric and Bell Labs, fulfilling what the government had wanted to do many decades earlier.
 But even that wasn't enough to save AT&T. In 2006, one of the Baby Bells, Southwestern Bell Corporation (SBC), bought AT&T - its former "parent".
 The old AT&T was dead.

 It is unlikely we will ever know a company as great as the old AT&T, a system as great as the Bell System.
 There is no way to undo what has been undone.
 The good days are gone.
 The new AT&T and the FCC are working hard to kill telephone service, as they would rather have us using Internet or wireless based communications exclusively.
-The telephone is, for better or worse, dying, largely thanks to Divestiture.
-I don't believe it's days are numbered.
-But it's glory days are over.
+The telephone is, for better or worse, fading in importance, largely thanks to Divestiture.
+I don't believe its days are numbered, but its glory days are over.